igormironchik/stock/README.md

 That's all.
 And sure on the desktop part all interactions of mobile part are shown in real time.

+But this is just a preview, just basic options are implemented...

 # Getting from Repository

 After clone update submodules with the next command: